djatwani/TravelUnity/README.md

 # TravelUnity
-Created a clone of a travel website as a group project using HTML, CSS and JavaScript/ https://djatwani.github.io/TravelUnity/
+Created a clone of a travel website as a group project using HTML, CSS and JavaScript\
+https://djatwani.github.io/TravelUnity/